miguelperezenciso/NGScrashcourse/README.md

 ![](https://github.com/miguelperezenciso/NGScrashcourse/blob/master/Xchr.png)

 	This figure represents the average depth of an X chromosome from a mammalian individual.
 Is the individual sequenced a male or a female?
 Why?

+### SNP annotation
+By annotation we mean identifying general genome features associated with a SNP or a genome region.
+For instance, SNP annotation means identifying whether the SNP resides in a coding, regulatory, intergenic region, if coding whether it is synonymous or not, if potentially deleterious or not, and so on.
+The easiest to use tool is Ensembl Variant Effect Predictor ([VEP](https://www.ensembl.org/info/docs/tools/vep/index.html)).

 ### Main tools needed
 Dozens of tools have been developed for NGS data, and each kind of data (eg, genomic, RNAseq, microbiome...) requires its own specific tools.
 Here I focus on SNP calling.
 I may add new pipelines in the future for other type of analyses.